cloakware-ctf/rhme3-writeups/README.md

 ![what is this?](car_key_fob_hardware_backdoor/isthisajtag.png)

-The jtagulator didn't want to go slow, so we cooked up [a patch](https://github.com/grandideastudio/jtagulator/pull/16) -- which Joe says he's going to integrate in his own way :).
+That clock rate limit is pretty slow, and the jtagulator didn't want to go slow, so we cooked up [a patch](https://github.com/grandideastudio/jtagulator/pull/16) -- which Joe says he's going to integrate in his own way :).
 We patched our jtagulator and jtagulated the RHME3 CKF HW Backdoor target.

 ![jtagulate!](car_key_fob_hardware_backdoor/jtagulate_it.png)